YoFirmy/YoFirmy/README.md

 <br/><br/>
 ![My Codewarrior Profile Badge](https://www.codewars.com/users/YoFirmy/badges/micro)

 **Adaptable:** I am used to working in all kinds of situations.
 In my last job I was a manager of a small circus store in Camden.
-It ranged from extremely busy on weekends to very quiet (sadly retail struggled through the pandemic) so I've learnt to work well as part of team or by myself and can do well with both.
+It ranged from extremely busy on weekends to very quiet (sadly retail struggled through the pandemic) so I've learnt to work well as part of a team or by myself and can do well with both.

 ## Projects
 | Project | Description | Technologies | Testing |